Clark County Court Records

 - Ohio plus FBI criminal history check: $70.00

 Results are typically returned within three days.
-The report indicates whether a criminal history exists but does not detail the nature of the offenses; the results are sent directly to the requesting agency’s designated contact person.
-A photo ID, the sending agency’s name and address, and the contact person’s information are required.
+The report shows whether a criminal history exists but does not detail the nature of offenses; results are sent directly to the requesting agency's designated contact person.
+You'll need to bring a photo ID, along with the sending agency's name and address and the contact person's information.

 Arrest and Custody Information

-The Sheriff’s Office maintains a Who is in Custody portal where current incarceration records can be viewed.
-The main Sheriff’s Office is located at:
+The Sheriff's Office maintains a Who is in Custody portal where you can check current incarceration records.
+The main Sheriff's Office is at:

 Clark County Sheriff's Office